JetBrains/intellij-sdk-docs/basics/action_system.md

 ### Overriding the AnAction.actionPerformed Method
 When the user selects an enabled action, be it from a menu or toolbar, the action's `AnAction.actionPerformed()` method is called.
-This method contains the code to be executed to perform the action, and it is here that the real work gets done.
+This method contains the code executed to perform the action, and it is here that the real work gets done.

 Using the `AnActionEvent` methods and `CommonDataKeys`, objects such as the `Project`, `Editor`, `PsiFile`, and other information is available.
 For example, the `actionPerformed()` method can modify, remove, or add PSI elements to a file open in the editor.